Platform For Positive Change For Ward 2

 My focus will be on retention and growth for local businesses while setting the right conditions for our economy to expand.

-– Advocate federal and provincial governments pay their share to ease traffic congestion through needed projects like the Green Lane Bridge
+– Advocate federal and provincial governments pay their share to ease traffic congestion through needed projects like the Green Lane Bridge or another bypass.

 – Improve walkability and transit options for residents and tourists to help our local retail and services sectors ✓

 – Foster successful low-cost/high-impact arts and culture activities found in other communities to help local small businesses grow and to provide affordable recreation activities for individuals and families living here ✓